PanwarJayant/Diseases-Tewiki/README.md

 # Diseases-Tewiki

-This repository contains all the work that was done as a part of enriching Tewiki Hindi wikipedia in the Diseases domain.
+This repository contains all the work that was done as a part of enriching Tewiki Hindi wikipedia in the Diseases and Conditions domain.

 ## Stages of the project